 Yet the Church survives.

-In the United States there are huge mega-churches with thousands of attendants, but most congregation average perhaps 150-200 members.
+In the United States there are huge mega-churches with thousands of members, but most congregation average perhaps 150-200 congregants.
 The typical congregation consists of mostly middle-class families.
 They assemble to worship God, fellowship with fellow believers, and rear their children in the faith.
 In Evangelical churches the major emphasis is on teaching the Bible, with special emphasis on the following:

 “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the great and foremost commandment.
 The second is like it, you shall love your neighbor as yourself.”
 Matthew 22:37-38